Maze Builder Docs 7.5.6

 +-----+-----+-----+-----+-----+-----+-----+-----+-----+-----+

-The library provides multiple output formats like Wavefront object, PNG and JPEG images, JSON, and plain text or stdout.
+The library provides support for different export formats like Wavefront object format, JSON, and plain text or stdout.

 {